 Employment, Social Policy, Health and Consumer Affairs Council

 The Council decides on EU cooperation in matters regarding employment, social policy, health and consumer affairs.
-Finland is represented on the Council by the Minister of Labour, Minister of Social Affairs and Health and the Minister of Health and Social Services.
+Finland is represented on the Council by the Minister of Employment, Minister of Social Affairs and Health and Minister of Family Affairs and Social Services.

 On average, the ministers convene ten times a year.
 Six of these meetings are unofficial and the remaining 3-4 meetings are official.
 Official meetings are held in either Brussels or Luxemburg, whereas unofficial meetings are held in the country currently holding the Presidency of the Council of the European Union.